Syphilitic hepatitis symptoms. Syphilis is hepatitis. Early syphilitic jaundice

 Treatment of syphilitic chronic hepatitis should include both nonspecific and specific agents.

-Specific drugs include the appointment of penicillin derivatives.
-However, in the case of a patient's allergy to penicillin or the resistance of the patient's pale treponema strain to penicillin and its derivatives, it is possible, as an alternative method of treatment, to use drugs such as erythromycin or tetracycline derivatives, as well as cephalosporins.
+Specific drugs include the administration of penicillin derivatives.
+However, if the patient is allergic to penicillin or the patient’s strain of Treponema pallidum is resistant to penicillin and its derivatives, it is possible, as an alternative treatment, to use drugs such as erythromycin or tetracycline derivatives, as well as cephalosporins.

-With tertiary syphilis and high resistance of pale treponema to antibiotics, in case of a satisfactory general condition of the patient, bioquinol, miarsenol and novarsenol can be used as additional therapeutic drugs.
+In case of tertiary syphilis and high resistance of treponema pallidum to antibiotics, in the case of a satisfactory general condition of the patient, bioquinol, miarsenol and novarsenol can be used as additional therapeutic drugs.

-Nonspecific treatment of syphilitic hepatitis includes the use of vitamin preparations, adherence to the dietary regimen, etc.
+Nonspecific treatment of syphilitic hepatitis includes the use of vitamin preparations, adherence to a dietary regimen, etc.

 Prevention

-Prevention of chronic hepatitis due to syphilis consists, of course, in a general fight against syphilis and vigorous treatment of syphilis following its detection, followed by long-term monitoring of Wasserman's reaction.
-A huge role in the development of liver damage is played by the absence or insufficiency of timely treatment of syphilis: most patients with tertiary syphilis of the liver were not treated at all or were clearly insufficiently treated.
-This is especially true for patients whose syphilitic infection has gone unnoticed for a long time.
+Prevention of chronic hepatitis due to syphilis consists, of course, in the general fight against syphilis and vigorous treatment of syphilis after its detection, followed by long-term monitoring with the Wasserman reaction.
+A huge role in the development of liver damage is played by the absence or insufficiency of timely treatment of syphilis: most patients with tertiary liver syphilis were not treated at all or were clearly insufficiently treated.
+This especially applies to patients whose syphilitic infection went undetected for a long time.

-Health education, medical examination, etc. are of great importance in the prevention of liver syphilis.
+Health education, clinical examination, etc. are of great importance in the prevention of liver syphilis.

-As for congenital syphilis, in addition to general social and preventive measures, compulsory examinations of pregnant women and careful timely treatment of syphilis discovered in them play an important role.
+As for congenital syphilis, in addition to general social and preventive measures, mandatory examinations of pregnant women and careful timely treatment of syphilis discovered in them play an important role.

-The information provided in this article is for informational purposes only and cannot replace professional advice and qualified medical assistance.
-At the slightest suspicion of the presence of this disease, be sure to consult your doctor!
+The information presented in this article is intended for informational purposes only and cannot replace professional advice and qualified medical care.
+If you have the slightest suspicion that you have this disease, be sure to consult your doctor!